 The types of phones we are talking about do not sell well.
 They have never sold in great numbers.
 And that is because most people do not want what they offer.
 Those phones have features that a smaller chunk of society appreciate and want, and so they do record some sales and have a fanbase – a small fanbase.

 But I am betting that you are like most people and do not care about such phones.
-Having been active in the mobile phone space since 2001, here is my list of 4 types of phones you are not likely to buy in 2019 – unless you are an outsider.
+Having been active in the mobile phone space since 2001, here is my list of 4 types of phones you are not likely to buy today – unless you are an outsider.

 This is interesting read, I guarantee you.
 Ready?
 Let’s go.